Health spending as percent of gross domestic product (GDP) by country

 World map of total annual healthcare expenditure by country as a share of GDP.

 This article includes 2 lists of countries of the world and their total expenditure on health as a percent of national gross domestic product (GDP).
 GDP is a measure of the total economy of a nation.
 Total expenditure includes both public and private health expenditures.
 See also: List of countries by total health expenditure per capita.

 The first table uses OECD data and lists member countries of the Organisation for Economic Co-operation and Development (OECD), and a few other countries.

 The first table lists member countries of the Organisation for Economic Co-operation and Development (OECD).

 The next table lists nearly all countries.
 It uses data from the World Health Organization (WHO).

 Organization for Economic Co-operation and Development

 A country list from OECD Data at Organisation for Economic Co-operation and Development.
-OECD member countries are followed by non-OECD countries.
-Scroll down table to "Non-OECD countries" header.
+OECD member countries and some other countries.